AndreMassa997/ShakeItApp/README.md

     - A popup will be shown if some errors occurred while loading data from API.

 ## Architecture
-The app is written with the MVVM Architecture using async-await and combine to observe value changes with Dependency Injection initalizers.
+The app is written with the MVVM Architecture using async-await and Combine to observe value changes.
+Dependency Injection initalizers is used to create ViewModels.
-There are some base classes (BaseView, BaseViewController, BaseViewModel, ecc..) to inherit from to simplify the syntax.
+There are some base classes (BaseView, BaseViewController, BaseViewModel, ecc..) to inherit from to simplify the syntax and to have a common behavior.

 - There are two basic providers ("NetworkProvider" and "ImageProvider") to retrieve data and image from API.
   This providers are injected in the NetworkViewModel's classes (those ViewModels that needs to call APIs).